Make a fall hydrangea wreath in 5 minutes!

 This sweet and easy hydrangea wreath took only 5 minutes to make!

-All you need is a hydrangea bush in fall, scissors and a base.
+All you need is a hydrangea bush during fall, scissors and a base.

 I got the idea from Daisy Mae Belle’s own pretty version!